AidanCooper/data-science-competitions/README.md

-# Kaggle Competition Notebooks
+# Competition Notebooks

-Examples of data preparation and predictive modelling for Kaggle competitions covering a range of classification, regression and forecasting tasks for various data types and machine learning techniques.
+Examples of data preparation and predictive modelling for data science competitions on Kaggle/similar covering a range of classification, regression and forecasting tasks for various data types and machine learning techniques.

 ---